emailaddresses/PHYS4150-2018/README.md

 2. FAQ, some of your homework forget to specify whether to put on course website or not
 3. check whether links are valid, especially homewok
 4. homework folder structure
-5. add unittest.m links
-6. add unittest.m instruction
+5. add unittest.m instruction
-7. optional homework6 and homework7
+6. optional homework6 and homework7
-8. mathjax support
+7. mathjax support
-9. merge tutorial session to Syllabus
-10. Simplified / Traditional Chinese version
+8. add ```demo_zone``` section
+9. upload hw6